MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/updates/control-block-ole-com.md

 1. Locate the **ActivationFilterOverride** value under the following registry subkey:

-    - For 64-bit Office installations and for 32-bit Office installations on 32-bit OS:
+    - For 64-bit Office installations, and for 32-bit Office installations on 32-bit Windows:

       `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\REGISTRY\MACHINE\Software\Microsoft\Office\16.0\Common\COM Compatibility\{CLSID}`
-    - For 32-bit Office installations on 64-bit OS:
+    - For 32-bit Office installations on 64-bit Windows:

       `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Office\ClickToRun\REGISTRY\MACHINE\Software\Microsoft\Office\16.0\Common\COM Compatibility\{CLSID}`
 1. Make sure that the value is set to **1** (one).
 If the value is set to 0, or the value is missing, we will block that component.